DeniseMak/nlpstats-proto/sig_test_procedures/README.md

 These two plot functions save the plots in the format of `.svg` in the directory `figures`, which is created by the script.

 ### Partitioning score difference:
-The function `partition_score(score_diff, eval_unit_size, shuffled, method)` splits *score_diff* into evaluation units, of which the size is specified by the user.
+The function `partition_score(score_diff, eval_unit_size, shuffled, randomSeed, method, output_dir)` splits *score_diff* into evaluation units, of which the size is specified by the user.
 The user can also specify whether they want to reshuffle *score_diff* first and what method they want to use for calculation (mean or median).
 This function will also plot the histogram of the partitioned *score_diff*.

 ### Normality test:
 The function `normality_test(score,alpha)` will conduct Shapiro-Wilks normality test for *score_diff* at a specified significance level `alpha`.
-The return value is a boolean, where `True` indicates normality and `False' indicates non-normality.
+The return value is a boolean, where `True` indicates normality and `False` indicates non-normality.

 ### Skewness check:
 The function `skew_test(score)` checks whether the distribution of *score_diff* is skewed in order to determine a good measure for central tendency.
 Note that here mean or median has nothing to do with the method of calculation in evaluation unit partitioning.
 The rules of thumb are: